openstack-infra/bindep/README.rst

 those three profiles but not ``mysql``. ``[platform:rhel]`` will match only when running in a RHEL linux environment.

+Note that platform selectors are treated as kind of filter: If a line contains a platform selector, then the package only gets installed if at least one of the platform selectors matches in addition to the match on the other selectors.
+As an example, ``[platform:rpm test]`` would only install a package on a RPM platform if the test selector is used.

 Version constraints are a comma separated list of constraints where each constraint is  (== | < | <= | >= | > | !=) VERSION, and the constraints are ANDed
 together (the same as pip requirements version constraints).